API Examples

 Request Configuration

 Below is the request configuration for your application, along with the POST URL.
-The {configReferenceID} variable should be the reference generated from creating the above Proxy Configuration via the ShieldConex® Manager.
+The {configReferenceID} variable is the reference generated from creating the above configuration via the ShieldConex® Manager.

 POST https://proxy{-*}.shieldconex.com/api/v1/partners/{partnerID}/configurations/{configReferenceID}